"Family Should Be More Important than Fame"

 More Detail:

 JAY KELLY is a very funny, insightful, sometimes surrealistic portrait of what it means to be a Hollywood superstar, where the title character, played by George Clooney, is constantly concerned about his fame, and the process of achieving fame has alienated his children and his friends.
-JAY KELLY is well written, well directed and compelling but has too many profanities and obscenities, and is too long, so MOVIEGUIDE® rates this movie unacceptable.
+JAY KELLY is well written, well directed and compelling but has too many profanities and obscenities, and is too long, so MOVIEGUIDE® rates this movie as for mature audiences.

 The movie starts with Jay finishing a movie and going home to tell one of his daughters that he’d like to spend the weekend talking with her since she’s going off to college.
 She says she can’t because she’s going to Paris for a jazz concert, then down to Tuscany in Italy.
 Jay says he’ll be all alone, but just then one of his many servants brings him a drink.
 Thus, ironically, Jay is never really, truly alone.